tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the ClientEncryptedSNI value does match a known ESNIKeys, the server performs the following checks:

+- The server MUST validate the corresponding binder value (see {{client-hello-binding}}).
+  If this value is not present or does not validate, the server MUST ignore the extension and proceed with the connection, as if the ClientEncryptedSNI did not match any known ESNIKeys structures.

 - If the ClientEncryptedSNI.key_share group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.